OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-and-Networking/Ethernet-Bridge.md

 # Using This Setup

-If you have a device that only can be connected via Ethernet and you only have WiFi available, you could apply this tutorial to make it work!
+If you have a device that only can be connected via Ethernet and you only have Wi-Fi available, you could apply this tutorial to make it work!